 It was fascinating to watch the kids use the same art materials in completely different and age appropriate ways.
 My baby immediately reached for the paints and tasted them, my 4-year-old daughter couldn’t wait to squish her hands (and feet) into the paint, and my 6-year-old son’s first instinct was to paint with them using a spoon.
 My son created images while my daughter was interested in mixing the paint colors.
 My baby did a modest amount of smearing but as you can see by his face afterwards, he was primarily interested in putting everything in his mouth.

 - If you use a vinyl sheet please by all means do this project on grass or a soft surface!
 We started out on our back porch but when I realized how slippery the pudding paint/vinyl combo was we moved over to the grass, this was important because my daughter couldn’t wait to paint with her feet!

 - Don’t dictate the rules, just let the kids create!
-One of the hardest rings for adults to do is let children explore without direction.
+One of the hardest things for adults to do is let children explore without direction.
 Adults often think of the result they want to see and inadvertently steer kids in that direction through the way they show kids how to use a material.
-BY all means create alongside your kids but don;t tell them how to do it!
+By all means, create alongside your kids but don’t tell them how to do it!